Texas man is executed 13 years to the day of a store robbery in which he set a clerk on fire

-HUNTSVILLE, Texas (AP) — A Texas man was executed Tuesday evening, 13 years to the day of a convenience store robbery in which he set an elderly clerk on fire in a Dallas suburb.
+HUNTSVILLE, Texas (AP) — A Texas man was executed Tuesday evening, 13 years to the day of a convenience store robbery in which he set a clerk on fire in a Dallas suburb.

-Matthew Lee Johnson, 49, received a lethal injection at the state penitentiary in Huntsville and was pronounced dead at 6:53 p.m, authorities said.
+Matthew Lee Johnson, 49, received a lethal injection at the state penitentiary in Huntsville.
 He was condemned for the May 20, 2012, attack on 76-year-old Nancy Harris, a great-grandmother he splashed with lighter fluid and set ablaze in the suburb of Garland.
 Badly burned, she died days afterward.

-Asked by the warden if he had a final statement, Johnson turned his head and looked at his victim’s relatives, watching through a window a few feet from him.
+Asked by the warden if he had a final statement, Johnson turned his head and looked at his victim’s relatives, watching through a window close by.

 Johnson's execution was the second carried out Tuesday in the United States.
 Hours earlier in Indiana, Benjamin Ritchie received a lethal injection for the 2000 killing of a police officer.